-APPLICATIONS FOR FALL 2019 ADMISSION ARE NOW CLOSED FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC TRACK ONLY
+APPLICATIONS FOR FALL 2020 ADMISSION ARE OPEN FOR THE MASTER OF SCIENCE IN MEDICAL PHYSICS IN BOTH DIAGNOSTIC AND THERAPY TRACKS, AND FOR THE PROFESSIONAL DOCTORATE IN MEDICAL PHYSICS IN THE DIAGNOSTIC TRACK

 Both Master of Science in Medical Physics (MSMP) and Professional Doctorate in Medical Physics (DMP) degrees are offered at Vanderbilt University (the DMP is offered only in the Diagnostic track).
 Student applicants must select either the MSMP or the DMP Program at the time of completion of the electronic application.
 Both of these programs are CAMPEP-accredited.
 We only accept students for admission in the Fall term.
 No students will be admitted for the Spring or Summer terms.